tanij/dt-exercises/_instructions_mooc/sensorimotor/03_quiz_stateful.md

 ( ) It's a way to have the controller place the robot so the sensors can provide more informative data.

 [explanation]
-The planner could inform the perception module on what to focus.
+The planner could inform the perception module on what is most important to focus on.
 [explanation]

->> Do you believe learning-based methods to be superior to traditional architectures? <<
+>> Do you believe learning-based methods are superior to traditional architectures? <<

 (x) Yes.
 (x) No.